Mardo Tashi Choling Monastery

 History of Some of the Practitioners and Abbots of Katog Mardo Tashi Chöling

 Mardo Tashi Chöling was the home of the great treasure revealer Dudjom Lingpa (1835-1904) and the succession of reincarnations of Katog Dampa Rinpoche, starting with Gonpa Lama Chökyi Dorje.
 Throughout its history many other renowned and accomplished lamas, scholars, and practitioners have lived at the monastery.
 Of these, the principle masters have been Gonpa Lama’s blood lineage as well as the reincarnate lamas of his blood lineage.
-Many of his sons were amazing lamas.
+Many of his sons were renowned lamas.
 One of the most famous was Gelong Namkhai Nyingpo's reincarnation, His Holiness Katog Chagtsa Rinpoche.
 Katog Chagtsa was the sovereign Golden Throne Holder of the great Katog Monastery, and a reincarnation of one of Guru Rinpoche (Padmasambhava's) twenty-five heart disciples.
 He served as Mardo Tashi Chöling's abbot until his death.
-Khentrul Rinpoche was recognized as the reincarnation of Katog Chagtsa Rinpoche by his uncle, Terton Jigmed Dorje.
+Khentrul Rinpoche was recognized as the reincarnation of Katog Chagtsa Rinpoche by his uncle, head abbot (gön-pön lama) Terton Jigmed Dorje.
 Khentrul Rinpoche’s family are all descendents of Gonpa Lama (called Gonpatsang) and have been upholding the monastery for generations.
-In 1993, Terton Jigmed Dorje enthroned Khentrul Lodrö Thayé Rinpoche as the abbot of Mardo Tashi Chöling.
+In 1993, Terton Jigmed Dorje enthroned Khentrul Lodrö Thayé Rinpoche as one of the main abbots of Mardo Tashi Chöling.
+Abbots of the monastery also include Khentrul Rinpoche's uncles and Jigmed Dorje's sons and others.

 Reconstruction and Maintenance